 Our world-class faculty are active in scholarship as well as ministry.
-Drawing faculty from ACU, Stirling, and beyond, students in our program will have the chance to study with professors from both sides of the Pacific!
+Drawing faculty from ACU, Stirling, and beyond, students in our program study with professors from both sides of the Pacific!
 Our program also leverages the power of peer-learning in a cross-cultural community of learners and disciples around the world.

 The capacity of any person to lead and sustain a ministry rests not in some technique or skill.
 Intellectual prowess, academic rigor, and advanced people skills are no substitute for the real catalyst for ministerial leadership.
 Before we can lead others, we must learn to follow.
 That is why the heart of our program beats with a commitment to the spiritual formation of our students.
 This commitment takes shape through spiritual formation retreats designed specifically for persons who are engaged in ministerial leadership, and through threads of intentional formation woven through the fabric of our overall curriculum.